Programs and Admissions

 - Our undergraduate programs are four years long, on average.

 - Most Faculties and programs can be entered directly from high school, but not all of them.

 - Some Faculties and programs require what is called "pre-professional study."
 This means you need to complete one or more years at the university level, completing some pre-requisite courses, before applying.
 Pre-professional studies can done at UAlberta.

 Admissions – 3 criteria

 Admission to undergraduate programs is mainly based on three criteria:

-All applicants to English-speaking and bilingual programs need an adequate level of English language proficiency before admission, regardless of their citizenship status or country of origin.
-How to meet English Language Proficiency.
+All applicants to English-speaking and bilingual programs need an adequate level of English Proficiency before admission, regardless of their citizenship status or country of origin.
+How to meet English Proficiency.

 Applicants to Campus Saint-Jean must meet French Language Proficiency requirements.